whynotmake-it/rivership/packages/snaptest/README.md

 dart run snaptest:assemble
 ```

-Will take all the screenshots in the `.snapper` directories around your project and assemble them into a `.snapper/assets` directory at the root of your project (and potentially do something cool with them in the future 👀)
+Will take all the screenshots in the `.snaptest` directories around your project and assemble them into a `.snaptest/assets` directory at the root of your project (and potentially do something cool with them in the future 👀)

 ---